Tinyman392/EColiVariableGeneModels/README.md

 #### Step: run KMC on all genomes (concatenated)

-In order to get clusters, you need to concatenate all the fasta files then run KMC on that concatenated file.
+To get clusters, you need to concatenate all the fasta files then run KMC on that concatenated file.
 This allows us to get a master list of k-mers.

 ``` bash
 cat /PATH/TO/runKMC/OUTPUT/*.fasta > allFasta.fasta